Rosie's Rules

 Rosie's Rules is a children's animated television series created by Jennifer Hamburg.
 The series premiered on October 3, 2022 on PBS Kids and October 11, 2022 on TVOKids.
 The series is produced by 9 Story Media Group and its animation division Brown Bag Films.
 It is funded by McCormick and animated using Toon Boom Harmony.

+In 2024, it was announced that the series was renewed for a second season, which premiered on October 6, 2025.
+The second season was going to premiere in April 2025, but it was delayed to October of the same year.

 Premise

-The series follows 5-year-old Rosie Fuentes as she investigates and learns about her San Antonio, Texas home.
-Rosie lives in a multicultural environment, as her father originates from Mexico City and her mother is from Wisconsin.
+The series follows a 5-year-old girl named Rosie Fuentes, who investigates and learns about her hometown in San Antonio, Texas.
+Rosie lives in a multicultural environment, as her father is from Mexico City and her mother is from Wisconsin.
 She learns about her diverse community and the greater world with the support of her family, friends, and her pet cat, Gatita.
 The show is primarily in English, but incorporates Spanish words and phrases.

 Every episode begins with a problem arising in Rosie's daily life, or her coming across a concept that she doesn't quite understand.
 This leads into Rosie singing the song "I Gotta Know", consisting of her (usually fantastical) interpretations of what she is wondering about.
 The song's lyrics are changed in each episode depending on the main subject.
-Over the course of an episode, Rosie will turn to the audience and come up with "rules", which are normally astute discoveries and happenings that she witnesses around her.
+Over the course of an episode, Rosie will turn to the audience and come up with "rules," which are normally astute discoveries and happenings that she witnesses around her.

 Every episode reaches its climax with Rosie feeling overwhelmed by the main conflict, either because of her efforts to solve it escalating the situation or she cannot handle it by herself.
 In an effort to relax, she declares she needs "flop" and falls to the ground.
 She then talks herself through deep breaths and wiggles her body.
-Once Rosie is calmed down, she points her index finger upward and gets back up, stating "vamos a ver" (a Spanish phrase meaning "we'll see").
+Once Rosie is calmed down, she points her index finger upward and gets back up, stating "vamos a ver" (a Spanish phrase meaning "let's see").

 At some point in every episode, Rosie calls her Abuela on a tablet, asking for help with the problem she is facing.
 Abuela will then give advice to Rosie or explain something further to her; this will give Rosie some insight on how her problem can be solved.
 Using what Abuela tells her and through help from her family and friends, Rosie either finds a solution or understands a new concept.
-This is followed by a short song about the episode's curriculum; these are typically sung by Rosie, but will sometimes include other characters.
+This is followed by a short song about the episode's curriculum or moral; these are typically sung by Rosie, but will often include other characters.
 Beginning with the second season, these are replaced by a celebratory reprise of the song "I Gotta Know".
-At the end of each episode, Rosie states to the viewer the lesson she has learned as her final "rule".
+At the end of each episode, Rosie states to the viewer the lesson she has learned in the form of her final "rule."